apaszke/apaszke.github.io/_posts/2015-08-30-lstm-explained.md

 ### Training

-This is material for another blog post!
-If you're interested please leave a comment and I'll try to write it soon!
+If you're interested please leave a comment and I'll try to expand this post!

 ## That's it!